jw-develop/chess-jw/README.md

 # chess-jw

 The full game of chess, complete with a basic algorithm to play against.
-Currently broken in making AI more advanced.

 ![Image of board](imgs/board.png)